AdobeDocs/experience-platform.en/help/destinations/ui/activate-segment-streaming-destinations.md

 ![All audiences](../assets/ui/activate-segment-streaming-destinations/all-audiences.png)

-1. On the **[!UICONTROL Audience schedule]** page, select each segment, then use the **[!UICONTROL Start date]** and **[!UICONTROL End date]** selectors to configure the time interval for sending data to your destination.
+1. On the **[!UICONTROL Audience schedule]** page, select each audience, then use the **[!UICONTROL Start date]** and **[!UICONTROL End date]** selectors to configure the time interval for sending data to your destination.

     ![Audience schedule](../assets/ui/activate-segment-streaming-destinations/audience-schedule.png)

-    * Some destinations require you to select the **[!UICONTROL Origin of audience]** for each segment, using the drop-down menu underneath the calendar selectors.
+    * Some destinations require you to select the **[!UICONTROL Origin of audience]** for each audience, using the drop-down menu underneath the calendar selectors.
 If your destination does not include this selector, skip this step.

         ![Mapping ID](../assets/ui/activate-segment-streaming-destinations/origin-of-audience.png)